VoxeLibre/VoxeLibre/CONTRIBUTING.md

 However, it is not a bug if you believe something is missing in the game.
 In this case, please read "Requesting features"
 * If you report a crash, always include the error message.
-If you play in singleplayer, post a screenshot of the message that minetest showed when the crash happened (or copy the message into your issue).
+If you play in singleplayer, post a screenshot of the message that Minetest showed when the crash happened (or copy the message into your issue).
 If you are a server admin, you can find error messages in the log file of the server.
-* Tell us which MineClone2 and minetest versions you are using.
+* Tell us which MineClone2 and Minetest versions you are using.
 * Tell us how to reproduce the problem: What you were doing to trigger the bug, e.g. before the crash happened or what causes the faulty behavior.